rachelharu/game-wiki-project/README.md

 ## WHAT I LEARNED

-how to access a property value in an object thats in an array such as here:
+how to access specific property value in an object thats in an array such as here:

 // used in line 107 of index.js